Factbox: Trump administration prepares for raft of trade decisions

 It is unclear when the decision on steel imports will be announced.

-The U.S. Commerce Department has sent Trump the results of its national security investigation into aluminium imports.
+The U.S. Commerce Department has sent Trump the results of its national security investigation into aluminum imports.
 The so-called “Section 232” probe could see broad import restrictions imposed on lightweight metal.
-The White House has been debating whether to order broad tariffs or quotas on steel and aluminium, pitting administration officials who favour aggressive restrictions against those who favour a more cautious approach to avoid a run-up in prices.
+The White House has been debating whether to order broad tariffs or quotas on steel and aluminum, pitting administration officials who favor aggressive restrictions against those who favor a more cautious approach to avoid a run-up in prices.

 It is unclear when Trump will make his decision.